 (1.)
 The ransom-price is satisfaction of the claims of Divine justice, and redemption is release provided for the race.
-Our Deliveren took the place of the captive : being made sin for us and a curse for us.
-Hence the ideas of ransom and atonement melt into one; as in the Old Testament the $\lambda i \tau \rho o \nu$ is $\xi i \lambda a \sigma \mu a$.
-Mark in the New Testament two passages in which St. Paul remarkably blends the two ideas, Through the redemption that is in Christ Jesus; Whom God hath set forth to be a propitiation.
-Here the price is carried into the temple, and is laid on the altar; and with these compared, In Whom we have redemption through His words may blood, even the forgiveness of sins, where a third idea is added : the redemption price, offered in sacrificial blood, secures the pardon St. Peter's conjunction is similar, Ye were not redeemed of offences. with corruptible things, . . . but with the precious blood of Christ, as of a lamb without blemish and without spot, with the addition of the sacrificial victim.
-Finally the Epistle to the Hebrews may be compared : by His own blood He entered in once into the holy place, having obtained eternal redemption for us, where still another truth is added, that the price is carried into the heavens to be reckoned there for ever.
+Our Deliverer took the place of the captive: being made sin for us and a curse for us.
+Hence the ideas of ransom and atonement melt into one; as in the Old Testament the lutron is exilasma.
+Note in the New Testament two passages in which St. Paul remarkably blends the two ideas, Through the redemption that is in Christ Jesus; Whom God hath set forth to be a propitiation.
+Here the price is carried into the temple, and is laid on the altar; and with these words may be compared, In Whom we have redemption [through His blood], even the forgiveness of sins, where a third idea is added: the redemption price, offered in sacrificial blood, secures the pardon of offences

+St. Peter's conjunction is similar, Ye were not redeemed with corruptible things, . . . but with the precious blood of Christ, as of a lamb without blemish and without spot, 6 with the addition of the sacrificial victim.
+Finally the Epistle to the Hebrews may be compared: by His own blood He entered in once into the holy place, having obtained eternal redemption; 7 in which words yet another truth is added, that the price is carried into the heavens to be reckoned there for ever